SystemsApproach/ops/monitor.rst

 First, both Kibana and Grafana can be configured to display telemetry data from multiple sources.
 For example, it is straightforward to integrate both logs and traces in Kibana.
-This is typically done by first feeding the tracing data into Elastic Search, which Kibana then queries.
+This is typically done by first feeding the tracing data into ElasticSearch, which Kibana then queries.
 Similarly, it is useful to have a convenient way to see the log messages associated with a particular component in the context of metrics that have been collected.
-This is easy to accomplish because Grafana can be configured to display data from Elastic Search just as easily as from Prometheus.
+This is easy to accomplish because Grafana can be configured to display data from ElasticSearch just as easily as from Prometheus.
 Both are data sources that can be queried.
 This makes it to possible to create a Grafana dashboard that includes a selected set of log messages, similar to the one from